 Here are a few questions to get you started:

 - Who is holding them?
 Many states, like California, have multiple law enforcement agencies where your loved one may be incarcerated.
-For example, Southern California has a police department, sheriff’s department, and a county jail.
+For example, Southern California has a police department, sheriff’s department, and county jail.

 - Was their car impounded during the arrest and how can a third-party person get it out of impound so it doesn’t accrue fees?